omer8/Data-Analysis-Nanodegree/Communicate Data Findings/readme.md

 ## Summary of Findings:
 >
    - The average trip is just under 600 sec, with 90% of trips being under 2000 sec.
 Looking at the histogram, most rides fall in between the 50 - 2000 sec range.
 This suggests riders are taking the bikes short distances.
-   - The 99% of the trips were less than 1 hour long with most of them fell between 5 to 15 minutes range.
+   - almost all trips were less than 1 hour long and the common durations were between 5 to 15 minutes.
    - Most riders were Subscriber and a few of them were Customer.
    - Most riders didn't use bike share and a few of them use it.